shekharsai/voice_text_interface/README.md

 **Running**

-Usual: run the client and server files written in python.
+Usual client and server files in python.